cosmos/relayer/README.md

 $ rly keys restore ibc0 testkey "$(jq -r '.secret' data/ibc0/n0/gaiacli/key_seed.json)"
 $ rly keys restore ibc1 testkey "$(jq -r '.secret' data/ibc1/n0/gaiacli/key_seed.json)"

-# Then its time to initialize the relayer's lite clients for each chain
+# Then its time to initialize the relayer's light clients for each chain
-# All data moving forward is validated by these lite clients.
+# All data moving forward is validated by these light clients.
-$ rly lite init ibc0 -f
+$ rly light init ibc0 -f
-$ rly lite init ibc1 -f
+$ rly light init ibc1 -f

 # At this point the relayer --home directory is ready for normal operations between
 # ibc0 and ibc1.
 Looking at the folder structure of the relayer at this point is helpful